Francis F. Lee: Controversy and creativity

 Critics argued that the Time Compressor technology, particularly when applied to movies and older television programs, amounted to "defacing" a creative work, analogous to colorization.
 Film director Elliot Silverstein argued that, "To use these devices before the artist completes his work makes it part of the creative process.
 But once the artist has completed his work, to change it without his permission, however subtly, may prejudice his honor or reputation."
 However, some artists took advantage of the creative possibilities.
 Stanley Kubrick, for example, used the time-compression device to speed up the sound of guns firing in Full Metal Jacket to intensify the battle scenes.
 American musician and producer Chris Walla used the early model, Varispeech, to create audio effects, such as making "everything sound like Dr. Who."
 Pat Metheny describes using Lexicon digital reverb and digital delay technology to "create the 'chorused' thing that i guess i would have to say i was the first to use extensively in jazz and that seemed to have influenced a lot of other guys to do the same."

 Selling Lexicon

 The company went public in 1985 on the London Stock Exchange.
 In 1995, Lexicon was sold to Harman International Industries.

+Death

+Lee died from renal failure in San Mateo, California, on January 12, 2024, at the age of 96.

 Awards

 1964: Hertz Fellowship for Graduate Studies.
 Awarded by the Hertz Foundation.

+1975: Audio Engineering Society Publication Award.
+For his paper "Time Compression and Expansion of Speech by the Sampling Method."

 1984: Emmy Award for Lexicon's Time Compressor Model 1200.
 Awarded by National Academy of Television Arts and Sciences (NATAS) for Technical Contribution to Editing.